 The development of North America as a typical continent is presented including the formation of mountains, the evolution of life, and the identification of fossils.
-Several field trips are taken.
-A three- day field trip is required with food and housing expenses the responsibility of the student.
 Students with experience equivalent to GLG 100 may contact the instructor for permission to waive the prerequisite.

-GLG 202 Earth Science for Elementary Teachers 3 credits

-Level 1 Prerequisites: Academic Reading and Writing Levels of 6 30 lecture, 45 lab, 0 clinical, 0 other, 75 total contact hours
+GLG 202 Earth Science for Elementary Teachers 3 credit Level 1 Prerequisites: Academic Reading and Writing Levels of 6 45 lecture, 30 lab, 0 clinical, 0 other, 75 total contact hours